LoopKit/loopdocs/docs/loop-3/add-cgm.md

 ### Eversense E3/365

-!!! warning "Eversense Transmitter Connects to One App"
+!!! warning "Eversense Transmitter Connects to a Single App"
     You can move back and forth between your OS-AID app with Eversense or the Eversense native app but you can only use one at a time.

     When transitioning: